-For intermediate values of p,q we note that curves in the upper panels of Fig. 11 are monotonically decreasing, as can be seen for $Q_A(p=3), Q_A(p=4)$ and $Q_D(q=4)$.
+For intermediate values of p,q we note that curves in the upper panels of Fig. 11 are monotonically decreasing, as can be seen for $Q_A(p=3)$ , $Q_A(p=4)$ , and $Q_D(q=4)$ .
 To understand this behavior, we note that several distinct trends arise upon increasing k for small values of k.
-On one hand, the likelihood of reaching costly dead-ends increases.
+On the one hand, the likelihood of reaching costly dead ends increases.
 Here, larger values of k represent faster network growth, with more nodes being added at every time step.
 Each criminal is thus linked to a greater number of underlings and the probability of moving higher up in the hierarchy decreases.
-In this case, it is very likely for law enforcement to eventually reach a dead-end, and for costs to increase.
-On the other hand, if dead-ends are not reached and arrests are performed, larger k values
+In this case, it is very likely for law enforcement to eventually reach a dead end, and for costs to increase.
+On the other hand, if dead ends are not reached and arrests are performed, larger k values imply that more underlings will be eliminated per pursuit, leading to decreasing costs.
+Of these two trends, for intermediate values of p,q, the most important is the greater elimination of criminals with increasing k.
+Here, pursuits are short lived so that the self-avoiding random walks performed by law enforcement have a slightly lower chance of incurring dead ends, compared to higher values of p,q.
+As a result, the number of criminals arrested at each time step is contained, but almost always will criminals be arrested, leading to the monotonically decreasing curves in the upper panels of Fig. 11.
+Conversely, as p,q increase further, pursuits are longer with dead ends becoming more likely and more costly, failing to limit network growth.
+Here, increasing k for small k leads to higher costs, as can be seen from the $Q_A(p=5)$ and $Q_D(p=5)$ , $Q_D(p=6)$ curves.
+Note that the same trend arises for $Q_I$ , which is the limiting behavior for $Q_A(p \to \infty)$ and $Q_D(p \to \infty)$ .
+As k

-Figure 11.
-(Top) Costs incurred by law enforcement conditioned on kingpin capture as a function of the recruitment index k.
+FIG. 11.
+Top: Costs incurred by law enforcement conditioned on kingpin capture as a function of the recruitment index k.
 Shades in the data points represent the probabilities of network eradication.
-We considered 10000 simulations and allowed the network to grow to $n^ = 1000$.
+We considered 10 000 simulations and allowed the network to grow to $n^ = 1000$ .
 Note the emergence in maxima for all curves, due to the conditional nature of cost evaluations.
 As k increases, the network grows more rapidly and so does the number of investigations necessary for eradication.
-Upon reaching a threshold in k, eradication becomes less likely especially in the latter growth stages so that for large enough k either the kingpin is captured in the early stages of network growth, with little costs, or it will never will be.
+Upon reaching a threshold in k, eradication becomes less likely especially in the latter growth stages so that for large enough k either the kingpin is captured in the early stages of network growth, with little costs, or it never will be.
 The requirement for quick capture with growing k for large k is associated with decreases in the cost function, leading to the maxima in k.
-(Bottom) The mean eradication time as a function of k for various strategies.
+Bottom: The mean eradication time as a function of k for various strategies.
 Similarly as for the above panel, the conditional nature of the process is manifest from the emergence of maxima in all curves.
-Note that curves for $Q_A(p=1)$ and $Q_D(q=1)$ are the same and that the Q_I curve is the limit for $Q_A(p\to\infty)$.
+Note that curves for $Q_A(p=1)$ and $Q_D(q=1)$ are the same and that the $Q_L$ curve is the limit for $Q_A(p\to\infty)$ .